 If you are the subject of unacceptable behavior or harassment, notice that someone else is being subjected to unacceptable behavior or harassment, or have any other concerns, please notify a NorthSec organizer as soon as possible.
 All reports are treated as confidential by default.
 If the person who makes the report wishes to be involved in its resolution, the NorthSec team will not take any steps to do so without their knowledge and consent.

-NorthSec’s council members will be available to help participants if they wish to contact venue security or local law enforcement, to provide accompaniment, or to otherwise assist those experiencing unacceptable behavior to feel safe for the duration of the event.
+NorthSec’s board members will be available to help participants if they wish to contact venue security or local law enforcement, to provide accompaniment, or to otherwise assist those experiencing unacceptable behavior to feel safe for the duration of the event.